eslint/rfcs/designs/2023-only-run-reporting-rules/README.md

 as cases where it would are covered by this RFC, it is still worth noting as the behaviour is changing.

+For the case of rules with side effects, such as the `react/jsx-uses-vars` rule, these side effects will no longer run in quiet mode when set to `warn`.
+Due to this, users will need to update their eslint configuration to ensure that any rules with side effects are set to `error`.

 ## Alternatives

 ### Implement this via a separate `--skip-warnings` flag